List of heads of state of Tanzania: President of Tanzania

 Under the Constitution of 1964, the first constitution of the United Republic of Tanzania, the president replaced the president of Tanganyika and the president of Zanzibar as executive head of state.
 The president was elected by a yes-or-no confirmation referendum for a five-year term after being nominated by a TANU/CCM electoral college.
 Following the restoration of a multi-party system in 1992, multi-candidate elections were introduced in 1995, with the president elected via First-past-the-post voting.
 In the event of a vacancy the vice-president serves as president for the remainder of the presidential term.

-Former president John Magufuli took a monthly salary of 9 million Tanzanian shillings (approximately USD $4,000).
+Former president John Magufuli took a monthly salary of 9 million Tanzanian shillings (approximately US$4,000).